thisisjustausername/mhbai/README.md

 └──📄 README.md
 └──📄 test.html (local file)
 └──📄 test.csv (local file)
 ├──📁 web_scraping/
 │   ├──📁 rwth_aachen/
 │   │   └──📄 rwth_aachen_errors.json
-│   │   └──📄 scrape_uni.py                      find the urls to the mhbs for university of aachen │   │   └──📄 download_mhbs.py                   dowload mhbs from urls and save them as pdfs │   │   └──📄 rwth_aachen.json
+│   │   └──📄 scrape_uni.py                                                                  find the urls to the mhbs for university of aachen
+│   │   └──📄 download_mhbs.py                                                               dowload mhbs from urls and save them as pdfs
+│   │   └──📄 rwth_aachen.json
 │   └──📄 data.json
 │   └──📄 get_final_books.py
+│   ├──📁 universal/
+│   │   └──📄 get_books.py                                                                   create search string for search engine from course information, code works but needs to be polished, use lxml
+│   │   └──📄 get_unis_fhs_courses_of_study.py                                               get the base urls for all courses of study
+│   │   ├──📁 files/
+│   │   │   └──📄 data.json
+│   │   │   └──📄 error_list.json
 │   ├──📁 scrape_uni_augsburg/
 │   │   └──📄 data_processing.py                                                             extract data from pdfs and save them in json, clean data afterwards using cleaning_data.py
 │   │   └──📄 download_files.py                                                              download mhbs from University of Augsburg
 │   │   └──📄 uni_a_all_mhbs.json
 │   │   └──📄 links_information.json
 │   │   └──📄 retrieve_link_info.py                                                          retrieve links for downloading the pdfs since they are different from the ones copied by the user
 │   │   └──📄 cleaning_data.py                                                               clean data, execute after data_processing.py
-│   └──📄 get_books.py                           create search string for search engine from course information, code works but needs to be polished, use lxml
 │   ├──📁 university_of_hamburg/
 │   │   └──📄 courses_of_study.json
 │   │   └──📄 search_mhbs.py
-│   │   └──📄 scrape_mhbs_hamburg.py             find all courses of study of the University of Hamburg │   │   └──📄 university_of_hamburg.json
+│   │   └──📄 scrape_mhbs_hamburg.py                                                         find all courses of study of the University of Hamburg
+│   │   └──📄 university_of_hamburg.json
-│   │   └──📄 download_mhbs.py                   extract urls for MHBs from Univeristy of Hamburg using search engine │   │   └──📄 cleaning.py
+│   │   └──📄 download_mhbs.py                                                               extract urls for MHBs from Univeristy of Hamburg using search engine
+│   │   └──📄 cleaning.py
 │   │   └──📄 university_of_hamburg_errors.json
 │   │   └──📄 table_data_all_courses.txt
-│   └──📄 get_unis_fhs_courses_of_study.py       get the base urls for all courses of study └──📄 university_of_hamburg_errors.json
+└──📄 university_of_hamburg_errors.json
 └──📄 pyvenv.cfg (local file)
 ├──📁 pdf_reader/
 │   └──📄 pdf_extractor.py                       read content and extract objects from pdfs │   └──📄 pdf_reader_toc.py                      extracts information from MHBs, specifically taylored for MHBs from the University of Augsburg